Dr Robert Townsend

 Find more research publications by Robert Townsend

-Disabilities; Elite Athletes; Inclusive Education; Pedagogy; Professional Learning; Race and Gender in Sport; Social Issues in Sport; Sociology; Special Education; Sports
+Disabilities; Elite Athletes; Inclusive Education; Learning and Education; Pedagogy; Professional Learning; Social Issues in Sport; Sociology; Special Education; Sports

 Coaching, Coach Education, Coach Development, Disability Sport, Qualitative Research, Social Theory